Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

 One can estimate these $ ATT_{x_k}(2)$'s using their sample analogs or using two-way fixed effects regression specifications analogous to \eqref{eqn:twfe_2_by_2}.
 Inference is also standard, provided that each partition is sufficiently large.
 This type of exercise is commonly used to conduct heterogeneity analysis.
 For example, suppose one wants to see if the effect of Medicaid expansion on adult mortality rate varies across US census regions.
 Then, one would partition the data into US regions and run one (unconditional) DiD analysis for each region, provided we have treated and untreated units in each region.

-When some covariates are continuous, or there are arguably too many partitions that make each of them contain few observations, one can still \textit{identify} the $ATT_{X_i}(2)$'s, though they are harder to estimate without auxiliary assumptions.
+When some covariates are continuous or there are so many partitions that each one contains few observations, one can still \textit{identify} the $ATT_{X_i}(2)$'s, though they are hard to estimate unless auxiliary assumptions hold.
 In such cases, it is customary to identify and estimate a more aggregated conditional ATT parameter than $ATT_{X_i}(2)$.
-For instance, one may want to assess if the effect of Medicaid expansion on adult mortality rates is higher (or lower) in counties with an unemployment rate above the median than those below.
+For instance, one may want to assess if the effect of Medicaid expansion on adult mortality rates is higher (or lower) in counties with an unemployment rate above the median than it is in those below.
 Similar partitions could be made for any other covariates.
 To formalize this notion of ``partition specific'' ATT, let $\text{PART}(X_i)$ be some user-specified partition of the covariate space such that $\text{PART}(X_i) \in \{1,2,\dots,K\}$, and define

 Under Assumptions \ref{ass:cond-parallel-trends} and \ref{ass:overlap}, it follows that